Deployment on AWS

 applycommand, wait until the process is complete and review the resources created. -

-You may run the following command to get environment outputs, including the admin username and password, to log in to Qrvey.
-Note: The command below is for MAC.
+You can run the following command to get environment outputs, including the admin username and password, to log in to Qrvey.
+The following command is for MAC.
 Set the

 ### ####